 Eye cancer survival rates

-Survival rates are often used by doctors as a standard way of discussing a person's prognosis (outlook).
+Survival rates are often used by doctors as a standard way of discussing a person’s prognosis (outlook).
 Some patients with cancer may want to know the survival statistics for people in similar situations, while others may not find the numbers helpful or may even not want to know them.
-Whether or not you want to read about the survival statistics below for ocular eye melanoma is up to you.
+If you don’t want to know them, stop reading here and skip to the next section.

 When discussing cancer survival statistics, doctors often use a number called the 5-year survival rate.
 The 5-year survival rate refers to the percentage of patients who live at least 5 years after their cancer is diagnosed.
 Of course, many people live much longer than 5 years (and many are cured).

-Survival rates are often based on previous outcomes of large numbers of people who had the disease, but they cannot predict what will happen in any particular person's case.
-Other factors may affect a person's outlook, such as the type of cells in the tumor (spindle or epithelioid), as well as the patient's age and general health, and how well the cancer responds to treatment.
-Your doctor knows your situation best and can tell you how the numbers below may apply to you, as he or she is familiar with the aspects of your particular situation.
+Survival rates are often based on previous outcomes of large numbers of people who had the disease, but they cannot predict what will happen in any person’s case.
+Other factors can also affect a person’s outlook, such as the type of cells in the tumor, as well as the patient’s age and general health, and how well the cancer responds to treatment.
+Your doctor knows your situation best and can tell you how the numbers below may apply to you, as he or she is familiar with your particular situation.

 The numbers below come from the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) database, and are based on about 1,500 patients who were diagnosed with melanoma of the eye between 1988 and 2001.

 Overall, about 3 out of 4 people with eye melanoma survive for at least 5 years.
 Survival rates tend to be better for earlier than for later-stage cancers, but accurate survival rates for eye melanomas based on a specific stage are hard to determine because these cancers are fairly rare.

-In patients whose cancer is confined to the eye, the 5-year survival rate is about 80%.
-This is in stark contrast to melanomas that have spread to distant parts of the body, where the 5-year survival rate is about 15%.
+In patients whose cancer is confined to the eye, the 5-year relative survival rate is about 80%.
+This is in stark contrast to melanomas that have spread to distant parts of the body, where the 5-year relative survival rate is about 15%.

 Last Medical Review: 12/09/2014